Commercial Water Temperature Regulations and Your Hot Water Heater

 Wind River Environmental Acquires A-Pro Rooter of Holbrook, MA

-Marlborough, MA and Holbrook, MA – 5/17/2018 – Wind River Environmental (“Wind River”) the nation’s largest full-service non-hazardous liquid waste management service provider, announced today that it has acquired the business assets of A-Pro Rooter of Holbrook, MA.
+Marlborough, MA and Holbrook, MA – 5/17/2018 – Wind River Environmental (“Wind River”) the nation’s leading full-service non-hazardous liquid waste management service provider, announced today that it has acquired the business assets of A-Pro Rooter of Holbrook, MA.
 This acquisition strengthens Wind River’s service capabilities in the New England area.

 A-Pro Rooter was founded in 1994 by James McGrath.
 A local provider of septic tank pumping, plumbing, grease trap pumping, hi-vac services, drain cleaning, and jetting services, A-Pro Rooter has offered plumbing and drain services to numerous commercial clients.